Jacob-Friesen/obscurejs/README.md

 * [protoVsPrototype.js](http://obscurejavascript.tumblr.com/post/157746968556/proto-vs-prototype-in-javascript): The difference between `__proto__` and `prototype` and their usage.
 * [promiseAll.js](http://obscurejavascript.tumblr.com/post/160669781625/easily-handle-multiple-concurrent-requests-via): Easily managing multiple concurrent async requests using `Promise.all`.
 * [regex.js](http://obscurejavascript.tumblr.com/post/163064136920/simplifying-checks-with-regexp-in-javascript): A demonstration of simple regex expressions and combining them.
+* [ruby.js](#): How close to Ruby syntax JS can get without parsing a source string.
+Technically, Node.js only, but just replace `global` with `window` and it will work with very modern browsers.
 * [setObject.js](http://obscurejavascript.tumblr.com/post/160162150223/set-in-javascript): How the set object can be useful.
 * [splitLimit.js](http://obscurejavascript.tumblr.com/post/159648127511/javascript-split-and-the-limit-property): Split and the usefulness of the limit property.
 * [templateLiteral.js](http://obscurejavascript.tumblr.com/post/161705493376/template-literals-in-javascript): An easier way of doing multiple line strings are replaces.